yagasoft/Logger/README.md

 	+ Toggle text wrapping
 	+ Adjust text size
 	+ Limit number of entries (only visually -- full log saved to disk)
-	+ Toggle 'hide on close (x)', which minimised to tray on supported platforms
+	+ Toggle 'hide on close (x)', which minimises to tray on supported platforms
 	+ All options are persistent

 ### Defaults:

   + Logs are stored in '[program_folder]/var/logs/'
 	+ Auto log file-names are a time-stamp of when the log started
 	+ Auto log files are in plain text
   + Wrapping is off
   + Max entries are 500
-  + Hide on close is on
+  + Hide on close is on.
+Make sure to check the thread in memory if your OS doesn't support tray icons please.

 ### Notes: